thepackbot/ccie-notes/notes.md

 1. Fast Link Pulses (FLP) of the autonegotiation process.
 2. If autonegotiation is disabled on either end of the cable, the switch detects the speed anyway based on the incoming electrical signal

+For a good reference for more information on the actual FLPs used by autonegotiation, refer to the Fast Ethernet web page of the University of New Hampshire Research Computing Center’s InterOperability Laboratory, at www.iol.unh.edu/services/testing/fe/training/.

 Switches can only detect duplex settings through autonegotiation:
 - If both ends have autonegotiation enabled, the duplex is negotiated
 - If either device has autonegotiation disable, then devices w/o configured duplex will goto default setting.